isaac-sim/IsaacLab/docs/source/tutorials_envs/02_wrappers.rst

 The viewport camera used for rendering is the default camera in the scene called ``"/OmniverseKit_Persp"``.
-The camera's pose and image resolution can be configured through the :class:`omni.isaac.orbit.envs.base_env_cfg.ViewerCfg` class.
+The camera's pose and image resolution can be configured through the :class:`omni.isaac.orbit.envs.ViewerCfg` class.

-.. dropdown:: :fa:`eye,mr-1` Default parameters of the :class:`ViewerCfg` in the ``base_env_cfg.py`` file:
+.. dropdown:: :fa:`eye,mr-1` Default parameters of the :class:`ViewerCfg` class:

    .. literalinclude:: ../../../source/extensions/omni.isaac.orbit/omni/isaac/orbit/envs/base_env_cfg.py
       :language: python
-      :lines: 23-38
-      :linenos:
-      :lineno-start: 31
+      :pyobject: ViewerCfg

-After adjusting the parameters, you can record videos by wrapping the environment with the :class:`gym.wrappers.RecordVideo <gym:RecordVideo>` wrapper and enabling the off-screen rendering flag.
+After adjusting the parameters, you can record videos by wrapping the environment with the :class:`gymnasium.wrappers.RecordVideo` wrapper and enabling the off-screen rendering flag.
+Additionally, you need to specify the render mode of the environment as ``"rgb_array"``.

 As an example, the following code records a video of the ``Isaac-Reach-Franka-v0`` environment for 200 steps, and saves it in the ``videos`` folder at a step interval of 1500 steps.

 .. code:: python